 Other consumer loans- We do not originate, or currently intend to originate a significant amount of consumer loans.
 Home equity loans and lines of credit and other consumer loans are not significant components of our loan portfolio or of our lending strategy.

-Credit risk management - Credit is analyzed, approved and managed through our three lines of defense framework as prescribed in our credit policies and procedures.
-Credit is:
+Credit risk management - Credit is managed through our three lines of defense framework as prescribed in our credit policies and procedures.